 Centralised Domestic Commissions - Scope

-Hilton's objective is to provide travels agencies worldwide with one payment, one statement and one point of contact for all Hilton Worldwide hotels.
+Hilton's objective is to provide travels agencies worldwide with one payment, one statement and one point of contact for all Hilton hotels.

 1. How are domestic commissions processed for the UK?